Schedule a Call

 Thinking through the different types of racks is the first step in developing a successful fixture program.
 Each style offers unique advantages for showcasing merchandise and creating a specific customer experience.
 Whether you need to organize small items, create a dynamic visual hierarchy, or build a completely unique brand moment, there’s a countertop solution that fits.
 Let’s walk through the most common types to help you find the perfect match for your retail environment.

-Multi-Tiered Merchandisers
+Maximize Space with Multi-Tiered Merchandisers

 When counter space is at a premium, the best way to go is up.
 Multi-tiered merchandisers use vertical space to display more products without creating a cluttered footprint.
 These are perfect for organizing smaller items like cosmetics, gift cards, or packaged snacks.
 By presenting products on different levels, you create an organized, easy-to-browse display that draws the eye upward.
 The tiered design ensures every item has high visibility, preventing products in the back from getting lost.
 This approach makes it simple for customers to see all their options at a glance, which is ideal for fast-paced checkout areas.

-Adjustable Product Risers
+Spotlight Products with Adjustable Risers

 If you want to create a visually dynamic display, adjustable product risers are your best friend.
 These simple platforms allow you to present items at different heights, creating a sense of depth and hierarchy.
 You can use them to feature a hero product or group complementary items together to tell a story.
 The real benefit is their flexibility; you can easily rearrange them to accommodate products of different sizes or refresh your display for seasonal promotions.
 This adaptability makes them a cost-effective tool for keeping your countertops looking fresh and interesting, ensuring your design and engineering supports an evolving product lineup.

-Spinner Racks
+Engage Shoppers with Spinner Racks

 Spinner racks are a classic for a reason: they’re interactive and efficient.
 By allowing customers to rotate the display, you invite them to engage directly with the products.
 This 360-degree accessibility makes them a fantastic choice for items with high variety, like greeting cards, accessories, or small souvenirs.
 Because they can hold a lot of inventory in a compact footprint, they are an excellent way to maximize your product offering without taking over the entire counter.
 When choosing a spinner rack, prioritize a sturdy, well-balanced base to ensure it can handle constant customer interaction in a busy retail setting.